 - Increased and decreased sweating – If the sweat glands not functioning properly the body temperature cannot be regulated properly.
 Reduction or total lack of sweating (anhydrosis) can be life-threatening.

 - Examine temperature and vibration

-- Filament test where we test for sensitivity using a soft nylon fibre called monofilament.
+- Filament test where we test for sensitivity using a soft nylon fiber called monofilament.
 (Picture 4)

 - Nerve conducting studies – these tell us at what speed the nerve impulses are being conducted in your body.

 Electromyography (EMG) measures the electrical discharges produced in the muscles.
 (Picture 5)

 Quantitative sensory testing – tests how your nerves respond to vibration and temperature changes

 Autonomic testing – here your blood pressure is tested in various postures and your ability to sweat